ticup/xk6-browser-template-typescript-playwright/README.md

 * End-to-end testing using <a href="https://playwright.dev/"> Playwright </a>
 * Load, smoke, stress and soak testing using <a href="https://k6.io/docs/"> k6 </a> and <a href="https://k6.io/docs/javascript-api/xk6-browser/"> xk6-browser </a>

 Because xk6-browser roughly adheres to Playwright's browser API, this enables you to share page actions and logic between the two, drastically reducing duplication.
+By using Typescript you have better autocomplete DX, tests are better maintainable and you can us async/await, which is not supported by k6 by default.